-opoolal nazarao anomg nom THE SUBSTITUTE OF THIRKUIT Fire Incompatibility ▶ Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters ▶ Alert Fire Brigade and tell them location and nature of hazard. ▶ Wear breathing apparatus plus protective gloves in the event of a fire. ▶ Prevent, by any means available, spillage from entering drains or water courses.
-Fire Fighting ▶ Use fire fighting procedures suitable for surrounding area. ▶ DO NOT approach containers suspected to be hot. ▶ Cool fire exposed containers with water spray from a protected location. ▶ If safe to do so, remove containers from path of fire. ▶ Non combustible. ▶ Not considered to be a significant fire risk.
-Electronical and ▶ Expansion or decomposition on heating may lead to violent rupture of containers.
-Fire/Explosion Hazard ▶ Decomposes on heating and may produce toxic fumes of carbon monoxide riazai u (CO). ▶ May emit acrid smoke.
-Decomposition may produce toxic fumes of:, carbon dioxide (CO2), phosphorus oxides (POx), silicon dioxide (SiO2), other pyrolysis products typical of burning organic material May emit corrosive fumes.
+Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
+Fire/Explosion Hazard Non combustible.
+Not considered to be a significant fire risk.
+Expansion or decomposition on heating may lead to violent rupture of containers.

+Continued...

+Decomposes on heating and may produce toxic fumes of carbon monoxide (CO).
+May emit acrid smoke.
+Decomposition may produce toxic fumes of; carbon dioxide (CO2) phosphorus oxides (POx) sulfur oxides (SOx) other pyrolysis products typical of burning organic materialMay emit poisonous fumes.
 SECTION 6 ACCIDENTAL RELEASE MEASURES

-Personal precautions, protective equipment and emergency procedures ▶ Clean up all spills immediately. ▶ Avoid breathing vapours and contact with skin and eyes. ▶ Control personal contact with the substance, by using protective equipment. ▶ Minor Spills Contain and absorb spill with sand, earth, inert material or vermiculite. ▶ Wipe up. ▶ Place in a suitable, labelled container for waste disposal.
-Minor hazard. ▶ Clear area of personnel.
-Major Spills ▶ Alert Fire Brigade and tell them location and nature of hazard. ▶ Control personal contact with the substance, by using protective equipment as required. ▶ Prevent spillage from entering drains or water ways. ▶ Contain spill with sand, earth or vermiculite.
-Collect recoverable product into labelled containers for recycling.
+Personal precautions, protective equipment and emergency procedures

+Minor Spills Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up.
+Place in a suitable, labelled container for waste disposal.
+Major Spills Moderate hazard.
+Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.
+Stop leak if safe to do so.
+Contain spill with sand, earth or vermiculite.